- Home

 What other product features might you want?

-Equity release plans are increasingly offering flexible features, so there could be other benefits to moving to a different plan, too, alongside a lower interest rate.
+Equity release plans increasingly offer flexible features, so there could be other benefits to moving to a different plan, too, alongside a lower interest rate.

-Around three-fifths of equity release plans enable you to make partial repayments without facing an early repayment charge, according to the Equity Release Council.
-Around one in four plans offer an inheritance guarantee, while half come with downsizing protection, meaning that the loan could be repaid without charge if you sell and move to a smaller property in the future.
+Most equity release plans enable you to make partial repayments without facing an early repayment charge, and may also come with downsizing protection, meaning that the loan could be repaid without charge if you sell and move to a smaller property in the future.

 Equity release calculator